opencybersecurityalliance/stix-shifter/adapter-guide/develop-translation-module.md

 be translated> <options>
 ```

-##### Test the STIX pattern to data source query translation
+### Test the STIX pattern to data source query translation

 1. Run the translation module from the command line.
-For example, using abc as a data source:
+For example, using `abc_security_monitor` as a data source:

 ```
-python main.py translate abc query '{}' "[network-traffic:src_port = 37020 and network-traffic:dst_port = 635] OR [ipv4-addr:value = '333.333.333.0'] AND [url:value = 'www.example.com'] START t'2019-01-28T12:24:01.009Z' STOP t'2019-01-28T12:54:01.009Z'"
+python main.py translate abc_security_monitor query '{}' "[network-traffic:src_port = 37020 and network-traffic:dst_port = 635] OR [ipv4-addr:value = '333.333.333.0'] AND [url:value = 'www.example.com'] START t'2019-01-28T12:24:01.009Z' STOP t'2019-01-28T12:54:01.009Z'"
 ```

 To run validation on the STIX pattern, add `'{"validate_pattern": "true"}'` as an option to the end of the CLI command:

 ```
-python main.py translate abc query '{}' "[network-traffic:src_port = 37020 and network-traffic:dst_port = 635] OR [ipv4-addr:value = '333.333.333.0'] AND [url:value = 'www.example.com'] START t'2019-01-28T12:24:01.009Z' STOP t'2019-01-28T12:54:01.009Z'" '{"validate_pattern": "true"}'
+python main.py translate abc_security_monitor query '{}' "[network-traffic:src_port = 37020 and network-traffic:dst_port = 635] OR [ipv4-addr:value = '333.333.333.0'] AND [url:value = 'www.example.com'] START t'2019-01-28T12:24:01.009Z' STOP t'2019-01-28T12:54:01.009Z'" '{"validate_pattern": "true"}'
 ```

 If the translation module uses multiple from-STIX mapping files, you can append the dialects to the module name before passing it into the CLI.
-Given that module abc has two dialects, it could be passed in as: `abc:dialect_1:dialect_2` Only the appended dialects will be used during pattern translation. `abc:dialect_2` would only use the mapping for the second dialect and thus only return one translated query, not two.
-If the module uses dialects, but only the module name is passed in, all dialects will automatically be used; so `abc` would still use both dialects.
+Given that module abc_security_monitor has two dialects, it could be passed in as: `abc_security_monitor:dialect_1:dialect_2` Only the appended dialects will be used during pattern translation. `abc_security_monitor:dialect_2` would only use the mapping for the second dialect and thus only return one translated query, not two.
+If the module uses dialects, but only the module name is passed in, all dialects will automatically be used; so `abc_security_monitor` would still use both dialects.

 2. Visually verify the returned query by running it against the data source.

-##### Test the JSON data source results to STIX translation
+### Test the JSON data source results to STIX translation

 1. Run the translation module from the command line.
-For example, using abc as a data source:
+For example, using `abc_security_monitor` as a data source:

 ```
-python main.py translate abc results '{"type": "identity","id": "identity--f431f809-377b-45e0-aa1c-
+python main.py translate abc_security_monitor results '{"type": "identity","id": "identity--f431f809-377b-45e0-aa1c-
-6a4751cae5ff","name": "abc","identity_class": "events"}' '[{"Url": "www.example.com", "SourcePort": 3000, "DestinationPort": 1000, "SourceIpV4": "192.0.2.0", "DestinationIpV4": "198.51.100.0", "NetworkProtocol": "TCP"}]' '{ "stix_validator": true }'
+6a4751cae5ff", "name": "abc_security_monitor", "identity_class": "events"}' '[{"Url": "www.example.com", "SourcePort": 3000, "DestinationPort": 1000, "SourceIpV4": "192.0.2.0", "DestinationIpV4": "198.51.100.0", "NetworkProtocol": "TCP"}]' '{ "stix_validator": true }'
 ```

 Adding the `stix_validator` option at the end will ensure the observed-data objects conform to the STIX 2 standard.